agostinv/agostinv.github.io/_news/fccm_news.md

 related_posts: false
 ---

-Ultraformer, a still-developing hyper-efficient transformer architecture featuring hybrid linear-sparse attention and ternary linear projections, has been accepted for presentation as a poster at FCCM '25!
+UltraFormer, a still-developing hyper-efficient transformer architecture featuring hybrid linear-sparse attention and ternary linear projections, has been accepted for presentation as a poster at FCCM '25!